 Back to the park

 We decided to explore the campsites and bit and enjoy the lovely stroll through the oak trees.
-Empty campsites everywhere, but really nice spaces.
+Empty campsites everywhere, but nice spaces.
 I’d love to come back and camp in my hammock.
 Bet the sounds from the ocean are really nice at night without the direct humidity you’d experience from Mustang.

-The were here to clear out brush and prepare the land, but the structure here is fun to scratch off of the CCC list if you’re a fan like I am.
+They were here to clear out brush and prepare the land, but the structure here is fun to scratch off of the CCC list if you’re a fan like I am.

-I’d definitely come back to this park once it’s back to fully operational.
+I’d come back to this park once it’s back to fully operational.
 I don’t own a boat, so the main draw for this place, besides the camping, would be fishing; and there are a ton of options to fish around here.

 One last thing…

 We stayed one night in Port Aransas, and while trying to chase down a great spot to take a sunset picture we stumbled upon a nature park that’s tucked away by the water.
 As it was dusk we decided to make a note and visit another time.
-From what I could tell though it looked really well maintained and if you’re ever in the area I recommend y’all checking out the Port Aransas Nature Preserve.
+From what I could tell though it looked well maintained and if you’re ever in the area I recommend y’all checking out the Port Aransas Nature Preserve.

 Check out the gallery for some other shots from that trip:

-I had a great time exploring Texas State parks by the coast, and I hope y’all get a chance go do down and check out some of these amazing places.
+I had a great time exploring Texas State parks by the coast, and I hope y’all get a chance to go down and check out some of these amazing places.
 They each offered something so different, but very fun nonetheless.